CheeGuang/Velocity/README.md

   - More cashbacks on birthday months
   - Flash deals
 - To entice and motivate customers, a progress bar is used as a visual aid to indicate how much more a customer should purchase to qualify for free shipping.
-- Shoe Finder Quiz aims to deliver a more customized shopping experience by recommending the most suitable shoe according to customer's answer.
+- Shoe Finder Quiz aims to enhance user engagement by deliverying a more customized shopping experience - recommending the most suitable shoe according to customer's answer.

 ## User Stories